pingcap/docs/tidb-cloud/serverless-driver-node-example.md

 ---
-title: TiDB Cloud Serverless Driver Node.js tutorial
+title: TiDB Cloud Serverless Driver Node.js Tutorial
-summary: Learn how to use TiDB Cloud Serverless Driver in a local Node.js project.
+summary: Learn how to use TiDB Cloud serverless driver in a local Node.js project.
 ---

-# TiDB Cloud Serverless Driver Node.js tutorial
+# TiDB Cloud Serverless Driver Node.js Tutorial

-Learn how to use TiDB Cloud Serverless Driver in a local Node.js project.
+Learn how to use TiDB Cloud serverless driver in a local Node.js project.

 > **Note:**
 >
-> This tutorial is compatible with TiDB Serverless only.
-Be sure to check out our [Insights into Automotive Sales](https://car-sales-insight.vercel.app/) and [sample repository](https://github.com/tidbcloud/car-sales-insight) to learn how to use it with Cloudflare Workers, Vercel Edge Functions, and Netlify Edge Functions.
+> - This tutorial is applicable to TiDB Serverless clusters only.
+> - To learn how to use TiDB Cloud serverless driver with Cloudflare Workers, Vercel Edge Functions, and Netlify Edge Functions, check out our [Insights into Automotive Sales](https://car-sales-insight.vercel.app/) and the [sample repository](https://github.com/tidbcloud/car-sales-insight).

 ## Before you begin

-To complete this step-by-step tutorial, you need:
+To complete this step-by-step tutorial, you need the following:

 - The [Node.js](https://nodejs.org/en) >= 18.0.0.
 - The [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or your preferred package manager.
 - A TiDB Serverless cluster.
-If you don't have any, you can [create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md)
+If you don't have any, you can [create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md).

 ## Create the project